dadooda/smart_tuple/README.md

     params[:max_price] = 300                        # Can be blank.
     params[:colors] = ["Black", "Silver", "Pink"]   # Can be blank.

 Quite obvious is that supplied values for brands and colors should be OR'ed.
-We're now facing the task of creating a "sub-tuple", e.g. to match brand, and then merge this sub-tuple into main tuple.
+We're now facing the task of creating a "sub-tuple", e.g. to match brand, and then merging this sub-tuple into main tuple.
 Doing it straight is something like:

     tup = SmartTuple.new(" AND ")